wp-plugins/post-feature-widget/readme.txt

 === Featured Post Widget ===
 Contributors: tepelstreel
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=D8AVGNDYYUNA2
-Tags: sidebar, widget, post, newspaper, feature Requires at least: 2.7
+Tags: sidebar, widget, post, newspaper, feature, featured, image Requires at least: 2.7
 Tested up to: 3.1
-Stable tag: 1.6
+Stable tag: 1.7

 With the Featured Post Widget you can put a certain post in the focus and style it differently.